-A.1.1.4 Apply nature-based solutions and reinforce positive interactions (e.g. integrated pest management, on-farm diversification, ecological intensification);
+A.1.1.6 Apply nature-based solutions and reinforce positive interactions (e.g. integrated pest management, on-farm diversification, ecological intensification, restoration to increase landscape connectivity);

-A.1.1.5 Support access to data and use of decision support tools, including land use planning and zoning, to enhance the extent and connectivity of pollinator habitats17 in the landscape, with the participation of farmers and local communities;
+A.1.1.7 Support access to data and use of decision support tools, including land use planning and zoning, to enhance the extent and connectivity of pollinator habitats7 in the landscape, with the participation of farmers and local communities;

-A.1.1.6 Support the development of capacity to provide guidance on pollinator and pollination best management practices by supporting the incorporation of nature-based solutions into extension services, farmer-to-farmer sharing, and farmer researcher networks;
+A.1.1.8 Support the development of capacity to provide guidance on pollinator and pollination best management practices by supporting the incorporation of nature-based solutions into extension services, farmer-to-farmer sharing, and farmer researcher networks;

-A.1.1.7 Develop and implement incentives for farmers and food suppliers to encourage the adoption of pollinator-friendly practices (e.g. carbon sequestration measures that increase pollinator habitats; conservation of uncultivated areas for pollinator forage) and remove or reduce perverse incentives that are harmful to pollinators and their habitats (e.g. pesticides subsidies; incentives for pesticide use as credit requirements from banks), taking into consideration the needs of farmers, beekeepers, land managers, indigenous people and local communities and other stakeholders;
+A.1.1.9 Develop and implement incentives, consistent and in harmony with international obligations, for farmers and food suppliers to encourage the adoption of pollinator-friendly practices (e.g. carbon sequestration measures that increase pollinator habitats; conservation of uncultivated areas for pollinator forage) and remove or reduce perverse incentives that are harmful to pollinators and their habitats (e.g. pesticides subsidies; incentives for pesticide use as credit requirements from banks), taking into consideration the needs of farmers, urban and rural beekeepers, land managers, indigenous people and local communities and other stakeholders;

-A.1.1.8 Promote recognition of pollinator-friendly practices and consequences on pollination services in existing certification schemes.
+A.1.1.10 Promote recognition of pollinator-friendly practices and consequences on pollination functions and services in existing certification schemes;